SING FOR EARTH DAY

 Song, music and dance in change making:

-Singing and music are often used in any change making process for uniting people and communicating
+They are often used for uniting people and communicating powerful messages of vision,

-powerful messages of vision, change, justice, healing and transformation.
+social change, justice, and transformation.

 Most successful movements which have taken place throughout history have used songs and music as an

-effective way to communicate and unite people.
+effective way to communicate, resource and unite people.

 Nature connection and simple ritual can help us to connect with the great web of life- the more than human world,

-We are grateful to be able to use The Work That Reconnects - a vast and brilliant body of work gifted to the world by
+We are very grateful to be able to draw wisdom from The Work That Reconnects - a vast and brilliant body of work

 Background: